wmedrano/wmedrano.dev/content/posts/moving-back-to-emacs.md

     great, I will miss [`Magit`](https://magit.vc/).
 4.  ...
 And lots of other small tooling differences that are well supported by Google's custom editor but require work in Emacs or are not as polished.

-## TLDR {#TLDR-szbezj301uj0}

-Emacs is a great editor and a joy to configure.
-Since I'm in no rush to be productive, I may as well get to know Emacs and Emacs Lisp better.

 [^fn:1]: I've tried (in roughly chronological order with bolding signifying
     significant customization effort in bold): Notepad++, Sublime, Visual Studio,